-What staff should do if a pupil is seen as at risk of radicalisation
+2.5 What staff should do if a child is seen as at risk of radicalisation

-Staff should follow the School's normal referral processes when there are concerns about pupils who may be at risk of being drawn into terrorism, as set out above.
+Staff should follow the School's normal referral processes when there are concerns about children who may be at risk of being drawn into terrorism, as set out above.
 This may include a Prevent referral or referral to children's social care depending on the level of risk.
-If staff have concerns that there is an immediate/significant risk of a pupil being drawn into terrorism they must call 999 or call the MASH team who will provide advice and support as required.
+However, if staff have concerns that there is an immediate/significant risk of a child being drawn into terrorism they must call 999 or contact Tower Hamlets Multi Agency Safeguarding Hub (MASH) 020 7364 5006.